oneapi-src/oneDNN/tests/benchdnn/doc/driver_conv.md

                --skip-impl='ref:gemm' --batch=inputs/conv_all
 ```

-Run explicitly specified 1st forward convolution (including bias) from Alexnet
+Run explicitly specified first forward convolution (including bias) from Alexnet
-with the minibatch set to 4, verbose level set to 1 for two given
+with the minibatch set to 4 and the verbose level set to 1 for two given
 configurations (`u8s8u8s32` and `f32`):
 ``` sh
     ./benchdnn --conv -v1 --mb=4 --dir=FWD_B --cfg=f32,u8s8u8s32
                ic3ih227iw227_oc96oh55ow55_kh11kw11_sh4sw4ph0pw0_n"alexnet:conv1"
 ```

-Run batch file for different algorithms (assuming the file specifies only
+Run the batch file for different algorithms (assuming the file specifies only
-convolutions and does not include driver options that would override any
+convolutions and does not include driver options that would override any passed
-passed on the command line).
+on the command line).
 Also ignore mkldnn_unimplemented errors in case of
 Winograd.
-Before running AUTO algorithm, resel allow-unimpl value back to false:
+Before running the AUTO algorithm, reset the allow-unimpl value back
+to false:
 ``` sh
     ./benchdnn --conv \
                --alg=DIRECT --batch=convs.in \